FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/epic-details.md

     *   Profile completeness score is calculated and displayed

 #### **Story: Character Class Selection**
-**As a** new user, **I want** to choose my character class based on career goals, **so that** my learning path aligns with my professional aspirations.
+**As a** new user, **I want** to choose my career specialization (Class) from roadmap.sh options, **so that** my learning path includes industry-relevant skills that complement my academic curriculum.

 *   **Acceptance Criteria:**
-    *   Predefined class options are presented with detailed descriptions and career paths
+    *   Career specialization options are sourced from roadmap.sh with detailed descriptions
-    *   Class selection includes associated skills, strengths, and typical quest types
+    *   Class selection includes associated industry skills, technologies, and career progression paths
-    *   Custom class creation option for unique career goals
+    *   Each specialization shows gap analysis preview with curriculum integration benefits
-    *   Class selection impacts initial skill tree structure and available quests
+    *   Class selection impacts supplementary quest generation and skill tree enhancement
     *   Class information is stored in user profile with modification capability
-    *   Class-specific onboarding tips and resources are provided
+    *   Class-specific career guidance and industry insights are provided

 #### **Story: Academic Route Configuration**
-**As a** new user, **I want** to define my academic route and learning preferences, **so that** the system can customize my educational journey.
+**As a** new user, **I want** to select my academic curriculum (Route) and learning preferences, **so that** the system can generate my primary quest line based on curriculum requirements.

 *   **Acceptance Criteria:**
-    *   Route selection includes academic focus areas and specializations
+    *   Curriculum selection includes university programs, course sequences, and academic milestones
     *   Learning pace preferences (intensive, moderate, relaxed) are configurable
     *   Study schedule preferences (morning, afternoon, evening, weekend) are captured
-    *   Difficulty preference and challenge level are selectable
+    *   Academic difficulty preference and challenge level are selectable
-    *   Route configuration affects quest generation and skill tree progression
+    *   Route configuration drives primary quest generation and curriculum-based skill tree
-    *   Route can be modified later with impact assessment provided
+    *   Route can be modified later with impact assessment on quest progression provided

 #### **Story: Document Upload and Validation**
-**As a** new user, **I want** to upload my course syllabus and academic documents, **so that** the AI can create my personalized learning path.
+**As a** new user, **I want** to optionally upload my academic documents for skill tree and arsenal enhancement, **so that** my learning visualization is personalized without affecting quest generation.

 *   **Acceptance Criteria:**
-    *   File upload supports PDF, DOCX, TXT formats with 10MB size limit
+    *   File upload supports PDF, DOCX, TXT formats with 10MB size limit for academic documents only
     *   Drag-and-drop interface with progress indicators and error handling
-    *   Document validation checks for academic content and readability
+    *   Document validation checks for academic content relevance (transcripts, schedules, assignments)
-    *   Multiple document upload capability for different courses
+    *   Multiple document upload capability for different courses and academic records
     *   Secure file storage with encryption and access controls
     *   Upload status tracking with retry capability for failed uploads
+    *   Clear messaging that documents enhance visualization only, not quest generation
-    *   Document processing queue with estimated completion times
+    *   Document processing focuses on skill tree enhancement and arsenal management features

 #### **Story: Initial Character Sheet Generation**
-**As a** new user, **I want** to see my personalized character sheet after onboarding completion, **so that** I can visualize my learning persona and initial stats.
+**As a** new user, **I want** to see my personalized character sheet after onboarding completion, **so that** I can visualize my curriculum-career learning persona with Route/Class integration.

 *   **Acceptance Criteria:**
-    *   Character sheet displays user name, selected class, and academic route
+    *   Character sheet displays user name, selected Class (career specialization), and Route (curriculum)
-    *   Initial stats are calculated based on profile information and assessments
+    *   Initial stats are calculated based on curriculum requirements and career specialization alignment
     *   Character avatar/image is generated or selected during onboarding
-    *   Skill tree structure is initialized with locked/unlocked nodes
+    *   Skill tree structure is initialized with curriculum-based progression and career enhancement nodes
-    *   Character sheet includes progress tracking elements (XP, level, achievements)
+    *   Character sheet includes progress tracking elements (XP, level, achievements) for both academic and career tracks
-    *   Character sheet is accessible from main dashboard with edit capabilities
+    *   Character sheet is accessible from main dashboard with edit capabilities for Route/Class modifications

 #### **Story: Onboarding Completion and Dashboard Transition**
-**As a** new user, **I want** to smoothly transition from onboarding to the main dashboard, **so that** I can begin my learning journey immediately.
+**As a** new user, **I want** to smoothly transition from onboarding to the main dashboard, **so that** I can begin my curriculum-based learning journey with career specialization integration.

 *   **Acceptance Criteria:**
     *   Onboarding completion celebration/animation provides positive reinforcement
-    *   Dashboard tutorial highlights key features and navigation elements
+    *   Dashboard tutorial highlights curriculum progression and career skill development features
-    *   Initial quest recommendations are generated based on uploaded documents
+    *   Initial quest recommendations are generated based on selected curriculum and gap analysis results
-    *   Quick start guide is accessible for immediate learning activities
+    *   Quick start guide is accessible for immediate curriculum-aligned learning activities
-    *   Onboarding can be revisited to modify profile settings
+    *   Onboarding can be revisited to modify Route/Class settings with impact assessment
-    *   User feedback collection on onboarding experience for continuous improvement
+    *   User feedback collection on curriculum-career integration experience for continuous improvement

 ---

 ### **Epic: Core AI & Quest Generation**
-*Goal: Leverage AI to transform academic documents into a personalized and dynamic learning path.*
+*Goal: Leverage AI to transform academic curriculum into personalized learning paths with career specialization integration through gap analysis and roadmap.sh enhancement.*

-#### **Story: AI Syllabus Processing & Quest Generation**
+#### **Story: AI Curriculum Processing & Quest Generation**
-**As a** student, **I want** the system to process my syllabus with an AI service, **so that** a meaningful learning path is created.
+**As a** student, **I want** the system to process my academic curriculum with AI, **so that** a comprehensive learning path is created with career specialization integration.

 *   **Acceptance Criteria:**
-    *   AI service processes uploaded syllabus documents to extract course structure
+    *   AI service processes selected curriculum (Route) to extract course structure and learning objectives
-    *   System generates quest chapters aligned with course modules and learning objectives
+    *   System generates curriculum-based quest chapters aligned with academic modules and progression
-    *   Quest difficulty progression follows academic curriculum pacing
+    *   Quest difficulty progression follows academic curriculum pacing and requirements
-    *   Prerequisites and dependencies are automatically identified and configured
+    *   Prerequisites and dependencies are automatically identified from curriculum structure
-    *   Generated quests include clear learning objectives and success criteria
+    *   Generated quests include clear learning objectives tied to academic outcomes
-    *   AI processing status is communicated to users with progress indicators
+    *   AI processing status is communicated with progress indicators for curriculum analysis

-#### **Story: AI-Powered Curriculum Transformation**
+#### **Story: AI-Powered Gap Analysis & Roadmap Integration**
-**As a** Student, **I want** the system to automatically generate a new chapter in my Main Quest from each of my FPT course syllabi, **so that** my academic requirements are transformed into a structured learning path.
+**As a** student, **I want** the system to analyze gaps between my curriculum and career specialization, **so that** supplementary quests from roadmap.sh enhance my learning path.

 *   **Acceptance Criteria:**
-    *   When a syllabus is processed, a new "Quest Chapter" is created and added to the user's Main Quest Line.
-    *   The AI correctly parses key topics, assignments, and deadlines from the syllabus to generate individual `Quests`.
-    *   Each generated `Quest` is linked to one or more `Skills` on the user's Skill Tree.
-    *   The system establishes the correct prerequisite dependencies between quests based on the curriculum's structure.
+    *   AI performs gap analysis between selected Route (curriculum) and Class (career specialization)
+    *   System identifies missing industry skills not covered in academic curriculum
+    *   Roadmap.sh content is integrated to fill identified gaps with relevant career skills
+    *   Supplementary quests are generated from roadmap.sh to complement curriculum-based learning
+    *   Gap analysis results are visualized showing curriculum coverage vs. industry requirements
+    *   Integration maintains academic priority while enhancing career readiness

-#### **Story: Dynamic Quest Adaptation**
+#### **Story: Dynamic Quest Adaptation with Curriculum Focus**
-**As a** student, **I want** the system to adapt quest difficulty and content based on my performance, **so that** my learning experience remains challenging but achievable.
+**As a** student, **I want** the system to adapt quest difficulty based on curriculum requirements and my performance, **so that** my learning experience aligns with academic goals while building career skills.

 *   **Acceptance Criteria:**
-    *   AI analyzes performance patterns to identify strengths and weaknesses
+    *   AI analyzes performance patterns within curriculum-based quest progression
-    *   Quest difficulty automatically adjusts based on success rates and completion times
+    *   Quest difficulty adjusts based on academic requirements and individual performance
-    *   Additional practice quests are generated for struggling areas
+    *   Additional practice quests are generated for curriculum topics requiring reinforcement
-    *   Advanced challenges are unlocked for mastered topics
+    *   Career enhancement quests from roadmap.sh are unlocked based on curriculum mastery
-    *   Learning path modifications are explained to users with reasoning
+    *   Learning path modifications prioritize curriculum completion with career skill integration
-    *   Performance analytics inform ongoing quest generation and refinement
+    *   Performance analytics inform ongoing curriculum-focused quest generation and career enhancement

 ---

 ### **Epic: Skill Tree & Knowledge Management**
-*Goal: Provide tools for students to organize their knowledge and visualize their academic progress.*
+*Goal: Provide tools for students to visualize curriculum-based progression and organize knowledge with career specialization enhancement through optional document integration.*

-#### **Story: The 'Arsenal' - Note Management**
+#### **Story: The 'Arsenal' - Enhanced Note Management**
-**As a** student, **I want** to create, import, and organize my study notes, **so that** I have a centralized 'arsenal' of knowledge.
+**As a** student, **I want** to create, import, and organize my study notes to enhance my skill tree visualization, **so that** I have a centralized 'arsenal' of knowledge that complements my curriculum-career learning path.

 *   **Acceptance Criteria:**
-    *   Rich text editor supports formatting, links, images, and code snippets
+    *   Rich text editor supports formatting, links, images, and code snippets for comprehensive note-taking
-    *   Note organization system with folders, tags, and search capabilities
+    *   Note organization system with folders, tags, and search capabilities for efficient knowledge management
-    *   Import functionality for existing notes from common formats
+    *   Import functionality for existing notes from common formats to enhance skill tree nodes
-    *   Note linking system connects content to skill tree nodes
+    *   Note linking system connects content to curriculum-based skill tree nodes and career enhancement areas
-    *   Collaborative sharing options for study groups and parties
+    *   Collaborative sharing options for study groups and parties within curriculum context
-    *   Version history and backup functionality for note preservation
+    *   Version history and backup functionality for note preservation and academic continuity

-#### **Story: Building the Knowledge Arsenal**
+#### **Story: Building the Knowledge Arsenal with Curriculum Integration**
-**As a** Student, **I want** to create and link my personal study notes ("Arsenal") to the concepts I'm learning, **so that** I can build a centralized, interconnected knowledge base for my career.
+**As a** student, **I want** to create and link my personal study notes ("Arsenal") to curriculum concepts and career skills, **so that** I can build a centralized knowledge base that enhances my Route/Class learning progression.

 *   **Acceptance Criteria:**
-    *   The "Arsenal" provides a rich text editor for creating and organizing study materials.
+    *   The "Arsenal" provides a rich text editor for creating notes that enhance curriculum understanding
-    *   Users can create a link from any note to one or more nodes on their Skill Tree.
+    *   Users can link notes to curriculum-based skill tree nodes and career specialization areas
-    *   When viewing a Skill Tree node, the user can easily see and access all linked Arsenal notes.
+    *   When viewing a skill tree node, users can access all linked Arsenal notes for enhanced learning
-    *   The content within these notes is used by the AI as the source material for generating quiz questions and "Boss Fight" challenges.
+    *   Arsenal content enhances AI-generated quiz questions and "Boss Fight" challenges based on curriculum
+    *   Note organization reflects Route (curriculum) and Class (career) structure for better navigation
+    *   Arsenal integration supports both academic requirements and career skill development

-#### **Story: Skill Tree Visualization & Navigation**
+#### **Story: Curriculum-Based Skill Tree Visualization & Navigation**
-**As a** student, **I want** to visualize my skill progression through an interactive skill tree, **so that** I can understand my learning path and progress.
+**As a** student, **I want** to visualize my curriculum progression and career skill development through an interactive skill tree, **so that** I can understand my Route/Class learning path and academic progress.

+*   **Acceptance Criteria:**
+    *   Interactive skill tree displays curriculum-based nodes with clear academic progression states
+    *   Navigation allows filtering by Route (curriculum) requirements and Class (career) enhancements
+    *   Each node shows associated curriculum quests, career supplements, and learning outcomes
+    *   Skill tree reflects gap analysis results with curriculum coverage and career enhancement areas
+    *   Visual indicators distinguish between curriculum requirements and career specialization content
+    *   Progress tracking shows both academic achievement and career readiness development

 *   **Acceptance Criteria:**
     *   Interactive skill tree displays nodes with clear visual states (locked, available, completed)